estp/estp/specification.rst

 type.
 The example of such counters are number of bytes sent throught the gateway, or number of email messages sent by mail agent.

-.. note:: This version of the protocol has no notion of counter wrap.
+Note: This version of the protocol has no notion of counter wrap.
 This event is deemed as insignificant, or at least less important than treating counter reset as counter wrap.
 So for RRD-based implementations its recommented to use DERIVE type with minimum of 0 to store value of ESTP counter type

 Derive Type